Guide to Siena, Italy

 Catherine took care of the poor and inform, wrote treatises, acted as an envoy for the church, and practiced exorcisms before fasting herself to death at age 33.
 Her head and thumb are preserved in the basilica of San Domenico, an imposing although rather spartan church, and her family home is now a shrine.

-7. Enjoy some wine
+8. Enjoy some local wine

 Siena’s neighbors produce some of the best wines in the world: Chianti Classicos from Chianti, Brunello di Montalcino and Vino Nobile di Montepulciano from the Val d’Orcia, and Vernaccia di San Gimignano wines from the same-named town.